cytopia/aws-export-assume-profile/README.md

 Optional parameter:
     [profile]      AWS profile name to export.
 Default is 'default' [config]       Path to your aws config file.
-                   If no config file is found, AWS_REGION export will not be available.
+                   If no config file is found, AWS_DEFAULT_REGION export will not be available.
                    Default is ~/.aws/config

 Arguments: